 - recorder's office document number for the deed that was recorded when the property was sold

-The recorder's office document number for the property deed can be especially helpful when doing more detailed research on the history of a piece of property at a county recorders office.
+The recorder's office document number for the property deed can be especially helpful as a starting point at the recorder's office for doing more detailed research on the history of a piece of property.

 California law requires that an assessor's property transfer list show ownership changes going back two years, but some assessor's office lists will go back more years.

 Note: some assessor offices charge for access to the property transfer lists, which are updated periodically.